MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/stream-processing.md

 | Scalability | Yes | Yes** | Yes** |

-- ## Stream Ingestion
+# Stream Ingestion

   Data that is continuously generated from producers like web and mobile applications, IoT devices, and sensors must be ingested efficiently into the stream processing pipeline for real-time and batch analysis.

 - Key Considerations:

-    - Data Velocity: High-frequency data arrival from multiple sources, format compatability and size
+    - Data Velocity: High-frequency data arrival from multiple sources, format compatibility and size
-    - Scalability: Ability to scale ingestion buffer as data volume, variety and veocity grows.
+    - Scalability: Ability to scale ingestion buffer as data volume, variety and velocity grows.
     - Data Integrity & Reliability: Ensuring data is not lost or duplicated during transmission.

 ### General capabilities